allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 [Instrumentation](http://developer.android.com/tools/testing/testing_android.html#TestStructure).
 In case of instrumentation tests it is a little bit less hassle.
 You do not need to create code coverage report tasks manually.
 They are already created by the Android Gradle plugin.
-All you have to do is set `testCoverageEnabled` as `true` in your build type configuration, e.g.:
+All you have to do is set `testCoverageEnabled` to `true` in your build type configuration, e.g.:

 ```gradle
 android {